Sustainability governance

 Our governance and implementation structure

-The Board is responsible for the Company’s strategy and organization and provides oversight over its financial and non-financial performance and reporting.
-The Board approves the Company's ESG & Sustainability Strategy and approves its CSV and Sustainability Report for submission to the Annual General Meeting.
+The Board of Directors is responsible for our strategy and organization and provides oversight over our financial and non-financial performance and reporting.
+The Board of Directors approves our strategy and approves our Non-Financial Statement for submission to the Annual General Meeting.

-The SC has oversight over the structure and content of the Company’s ESG & Sustainability reporting and validates that the overall approach is in line with the Company’s strategy.
+The STSC has oversight over the structure and content of our non-financial reporting and validates that the overall approach is in line with our strategy.

 Audit Committee (AC)

-The AC has oversight over the accuracy of the Company’s financial and ESG & Sustainability reporting.
+The AC has oversight over the accuracy of our financial and non-financial reporting.

-The Company’s Executive Board is responsible for the execution of the Company’s ESG & Sustainability Strategy, which includes ensuring compliance with mandatory reporting obligations.
+The Executive Board is responsible for the definition and execution of our sustainability strategy, which includes ensuring compliance with mandatory reporting obligations.

 The CSV Council is an external advisory body that advises senior management on a range of sustainability issues.

-The ESG & Sustainability Council provides strategic leadership and execution support, and drives the implementation of Nestlé’s ESG & Sustainability Strategy, including our 2050 Net Zero Roadmap, ensuring focus and alignment.
+The ESG and Sustainability Council provides strategic leadership and execution support.
+It drives the implementation of our sustainability strategy, including our Nestlé Net Zero Roadmap, ensuring focus and alignment.

 Scope: